athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  But that's because historically they haven't had the same opportunities as all the Steves.

 **STEVE:**  And you think that's going to change?
-Wake up and smell the roses.
+Get real.
 Late stage capital, public markets, the media, government, LPs, allocators -- everyone in our ecosystem -- they're all dominated by Steves.
 In this environment, you'd be an idiot to invest in anyone else.

 **Stephen:**  That's a depressing thought.

 **STEVE:**  No it isn't.
 The system works.
+Look at all the innovation we've unlocked.
+Look at all the wealth we've created.

+**Stephen:**  That's hardly a good argument.
+It's like saying "we succeeded doing things this way, hence this is the only way things can ever be done".
+Sounds pretty ripe for disruption if you ask me.

+**STEVE:**  On the contrary, it's the only argument that matters.
+Success is self-perpetuating, and so is failure.
+People who didn't back Steves in the past, don't have the resources or the standing to back anyone at all today.
+If they did, maybe we'd all be working for Mike Ventures today instead, hahaha.

+**Stephen:**  Hahaha.

-Look at all the wealth it's created.
-Besides -- look, even if everything you say is true and we decide we're going to commit career suicide and invest in the Brians of the world, it still wouldn't make a difference.
-We just don't get enough Brians starting companies.
+**STEVE:**  Look, I get what you're saying, I really do.
+It's a provocative argument.
+But even if everything you say is true and we decide we're going to commit career suicide and invest in the Brians of the world, it still wouldn't make a difference.

+**Stephen:**  It wouldn't?

+**STEVE:**  No, it wouldn't.
+And you know why?
 It's a pipeline problem.
+For every 10 Steves who ask us for investment, we get 1 Brian.
+The simple fact is that not enough Brians start companies.
 Maybe Brians just aren't cut out to be risk-takers.

 **Stephen:**  But surely that's rational on their part?
 If the entire ecosystem is less likely to support a Brian, then the risk-reward is much worse for them than for a Steve.
 Why should they play in a rigged game?